Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/get-email-notifications/_index.en.md

 ## Response

 ### Response codes
-- 200 OK: The email notifications were successfully retrieved
+- 200 OK: The email notifications were successfully retrieved.
-- 404 Not Found: No order matching the provided ID were found

-  Refer to problem details in response body for further information.
+- 404 Not Found: No order matching the provided ID were found.
+Refer to the problem details in the response body for further information.
 - 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
-- 403 Forbidden: Indicates that required scope or Platform Access Token is missing or invalid.
+- 403 Forbidden: Indicates missing or invalid scope or Platform Access Token.

 ### Content-Type
 - application/json

 ### Response body
 The response body is formatted as an [EmailNotificationSummaryExt](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/EmailNotificationSummaryExt.cs) and serialized as a JSON string.